ChrstphrHll/npc_gen/students/Den Ualair.md

 ---
 ### Description
 - 3rd year Half-Orc Artificer in Treskal
-- straight strawberry blond hair that's hanging down to their back, Pale Blue eyes, and Green Blue skin
+- short curly platinum hair that's braided, Pale Blue eyes, and Green Blue skin
 - Is Impressive and Faithless, and has Vengful as their ideal

 ### Organizations